Ashley Cohen

 Biography

-I work at the intersection of eighteenth-century, postcolonial, and South Asia studies.
-My first monograph, The Global Indies: British Imperial Culture, 1756-1815 is forthcoming from Yale University Press (Fall 2020).
+My first book, The Global Indies: British Imperial Culture and the Reshaping of the World, 1756-1815 was published by Yale University Press in 2020.
 My critical edition of Lady Nugent’s East India Journal was published by Oxford University Press (2014).
 My articles and essays have appeared in Eighteenth-Century Studies, Comparative LiteratureThe Eighteenth Century: Theory and InterpretationSporting Cultures, 1650-1850 (UToronto Press, 2018), and Britain’s Black Past (Liverpool UP, 2020).
 In 2018 I was awarded the inaugural Srinivas Aravamudan Prize by the American Society for Eighteenth-Century Studies for my article, “The Global Indies: Historicizing Oceanic Metageographies.”